abyssDS/sfmlWiki/ProjectSfeMovie.md

 - Architecture: Intel 32 bits

 ## <a name="dependencies" />Dependencies [ [Top] ](#top)
 sfeMovie relies on SFML 2.0, you can find the required SFML libraries in the extlib directory.
-These were built with the sources of the official Git repository on $date$.
+These were built with the sources of the official Git repository on 2011-05-11.

 There is no other specific dependency you have to care about.